Abortion ruling prompts variety of reactions from states

 Political control: Nevada’s governor and state attorney general are Democrats who are up for reelection this year.
 Democrats control the state Senate and Assembly.

-Background: Nevada voters enshrined the right to abortion in the state constitution in 1990.
+Background: Nevada voters enshrined the right to abortion into state law in 1990.
 The law says a pregnancy can be terminated during the first 24 weeks, and after that to preserve the life or health of the pregnant person.
 It would take another statewide vote to change or repeal the law.
 Most Republican candidates for Congress, governor, state attorney general and other statewide posts say they oppose abortions.

 Effect of Supreme Court ruling: “Here in Nevada, overturning Roe would not be felt immediately,” state Attorney General Aaron Ford said in a position paper released after the draft U.S. Supreme Court opinion became public.
 Ford noted that a federal ban on abortion would supersede state law and said it would be naive not to recognize that some people want to ban abortions or make them more difficult to obtain.
 But he said his office will fight “attacks on abortion rights, rights to birth control access and rights for LGTBQ people.”
 Gov. Steve Sisolak on June 28 signed an executive order protecting abortion patients and providers from prosecution by other states.
 State agencies are barred from assisting other states in investigations of people who come to Nevada from other states for abortions.
 The order also protects providers from discipline and having their license revoked.